wmorgan/dcos-docs/1.7/overview/architecture.md

 On each Agent node the following happens, in chronological order:

-1. Mesos Agent starts up and discovers the leading Mesos Master `leader.mesos` via Zookeeper
+1. Mesos Agent starts up and discovers the leading Mesos Master `leader.mesos` via ZooKeeper
 1. Mesos Agent registers with the leading Mesos Master `leader.mesos`
 1. Mesos Master confirms and Mesos Agent starts sending status reports (what resources are available) to Mesos Master
 1. DC/OS nodes become visible in the DC/OS UI